jmagi98/QtTCPServer/README.md

 ### Project Structure

 - The server and client both have base classes that are then extended for the purposes of a basic example

+- Could extend the base server to specifically work with Maya